KloudCell/Cloud-Skills-Boost/Labs/Cheatsheets/GSP1155/CHEATSHEET.md

-# To be done using Cloud Shell
+# To be done using Google Cloud Shell

 **1. Enable the Vertex AI API**